mbadolato/iTerm2-Color-Schemes/README.md

 ### How to add new theme

-Have a great iTerm theme?
+Have a great theme?
 Send it to me via a Pull Request!

+#### Have an iTerm theme?

 1. Get your theme's`.itermcolors` file.
    - Launch iTerm 2